Beirut Airport Guide

 - Luggage Wrapping - Protect the contents and exterior of your luggage!
 Rates are between 7500 LBP and 15000 LBP per bag.
 Location: Two machines located in the east and west sides of the Departures Hall.
 Hours: Open 24 hours.

-- Medical Care - Locations: Arrivals Hall East and West • Departure Hall East and West .
-Hours: open 24 hours.
+- Medical Services - Urgent and emergency medical care is available at the airport health stations.
+Locations: Arrivals Hall East and West • Departure Hall East and West .
+Hours: Open 24 hours.

 - Prayer Rooms - There are two prayer rooms: one for Muslims and one for Christians.
 Location: Airside, second level, above the Duty Free Zone